 Dylan Sauerwald is a distinctive continuo player, soloist and music director, active across the US and Canada.
 He won the first place title in chamber music at the Concours de Musique du Canada 2009 and was a finalist at the Montréal Baroque CBC / Galaxie chamber music competition 2007, both with Ensemble la Félicité.
-He has performed in halls from Montréal's Musée de Beaux Arts to Taipei's National Recital Hall to Boston's Goodlife bar.
+He has performed in venues from New York's Metropolitan Museum of Art to Taipei's National Recital Hall to Boston's Goodlife bar.
 As a continuo player, he has been compared to "the best jazz rhythm sections" (Boston Musical Intelligencer), and as a soloist he has been featured by the Cambridge Concentus, Emmanuel Music, the Buxtehude Consort and Sonnambula.

 A versatile player, Dylan appears on harpsichord, organ and lautenwerck in the world premiere recording of David Funck's 1677 collection Stricturae Viola-di Gambicae on New Focus recordings.
 He can be heard on harpsichord and fortepiano in a series of recordings of regency-era dance music with Ensemble Musica Humana which is featured in the BBC historical drama Poldark.
 Also on the fortepiano, he recorded with the Handel & Haydn Society for a disc of Haydn's orchestral works.